How To Bet on NHL?

 NHL Betting Explained

 As you can see, the NHL season is very long.
-The regular season starts in October, and ends in late April.
+The regular season starts in October and ends in late April.
 Playoffs begin in May, with the Stanley Cup Finals happening in June.
 That makes for eight months of play and thousands of matches to wager on.
 Here are the top NHL betting markets:

-- Win-Draw-Win Bet: wagering on the outcome of a bet at the end of regulation.
+Wagering on the outcome of a bet at the end of regulation.
 While the moneyline bet takes the overtime and shootout into account, that’s not the case for a win-draw-win bet.
 That’s why, unlike the moneyline, a draw is possible in these bets.

-- Over/Under: a popular betting market in which bettors wager on the combined goals of both teams going over or under the NHL betting line provided by the bookmaker.
+A popular betting market in which bettors wager on the combined goals of both teams going over or under the NHL betting line provided by the bookmaker.

-- Future Bet: a future bet, just as the name implies, means wagering on a future possibility.
+A future bet, just as the name implies, means wagering on a future possibility.
 Some examples include betting on the Stanley Cup champion, the conference champions, the division champions, the President Trophy winner, the Art Ross Trophy winner, the Rocket Richard Trophy winner, and so on.

 NHL Betting Tips

-- Pay attention to NHL betting trends as well.
-This will allow you to explore all different betting markets available for each game.
+Pay attention to NHL betting trends as well.
+This will allow you to explore all the different betting markets available for each game.
 Even a game that doesn’t offer any attractive NHL betting odds at first glance can have a few hidden gems.

-- Expect hot and cold streaks to happen.
+Expect hot and cold streaks to happen.
 Again, it’s a long season, and it’s perfectly normal for every team, even the best ones, to experience a drop at some point.
 Inconsistency is always a risk in sports, and that’s especially true over 82 games.

 NHL Betting Examples

-- For the season opener, the Nashville Predators were the favorites at -195 for the season opener against the San Jose Sharks.
+🏒 For the season opener, the Nashville Predators were the favorites at -195 for the season opener against the San Jose Sharks.
 The Predators won the match.
 With these NHL betting odds, you would need to wager $195 on the Predators to win $100.

-- For that same game, the Predators were favorites with an NHL betting line of -1.5 at NHL betting odds of +135.
+🏒 For that same game, the Predators were favorites with an NHL betting line of -1.5 at NHL betting odds of +135.
 Since the game ended with a 4-1 score in Nashville’s favor, the team covered the spread.
 A $100 bet on the Predators covering the spread paid $135.

-- The Colorado Avalanche were the favorites to repeat as Stanley Cup Champions in 2022-23.
+🏒 The Colorado Avalanche were the favorites to repeat as Stanley Cup Champions in 2022-23.
 The Avs were given +400 odds to successfully defend their title, and a $100 bet would pay $400.

 Pros vs Cons of NHL Betting

-Pros:
+🔷 Pros:

-- Thousands of games to bet in a single season, and matches happening every night.
+🔹 Thousands of games to bet in a single season, and matches happening every night.
 There are always going to be valuable NHL betting odds available.

-- Wide variety of betting markets to choose from.
+🔹 Wide variety of betting markets to choose from.
 Aside from the great number of games, the NHL presents bettors with lots of options, from moneyline bets to props.

-Cons:
+🔶 Cons:

-- Take care not to run out of funds.
+🔸 Take care not to run out of funds.
 The downside to having thousands of games to bet on is that you can empty your bankroll without realizing if you don’t keep things under control.

-- In an 82-game season, it’s only natural for teams to have their ups-and-downs.
+🔸 In an 82-game season, it’s only natural for teams to have their ups and downs.
 Upsets happen every night, but predicting them obviously isn’t easy.

 Whether you are an ice hockey fan or not, NHL betting is a great opportunity to make a decent profit.
 There are matches taking place every night, and each game comes with a decent selection of betting markets to choose from.
 It takes some commitment, as tracking information from 32 teams requires work.
 But if you are willing to put in the effort, then there will be lots of chances to win big.